 - Support professional, emotional, & spiritual needs through networking, community-building, & prayer

-- Continuing to provide dinner and childcare at all monthly meetings
+- Continuing to provide dinner and childcare at all in-person meetings

 - Providing budgeting support and credit repair assistance for members and expanding events to more cities around Virginia